|Mayor Tom Adams|| Mayor Pro Tem

 Mayor Tom Adams

 Tom Adams was elected to his first term on the City Council in 1994 after serving a term on the Monrovia Planning Commission and was re-elected in 1999, 2003, 2007, and 2011.
-He was named Mayor Pro Tem in 2009, and was directly elected as Mayor in 2015.
+He was named Mayor Pro Tem in 2009, and was directly elected as Mayor in 2015 and 2017.

 Adams was born in Monrovia and has lived his entire life in the San Gabriel Valley.
 He owns and operates the Adams & Barnes family of companies, with offices in Monrovia, Alhambra and Covina, dealing with real estate sales and leasing, property management and escrow operations.

-Adams is active in the community, serving in a variety of volunteer positions over the years, including president of the Monrovia Rotary Club, the Monrovia-Duarte Board of Realtors and the Santa Anita Family YMCA.
+Adams is active in the community, serving in a variety of volunteer positions over the years, including president of the Monrovia Rotary Club, the Monrovia-Duarte Board of Realtors, the Volunteer Center of San Gabriel Valley, and the Santa Anita Family YMCA.

-Councilmember Tom Adams' assignments for the current term include serving as liaison to the Monrovia Chamber of Commerce Board and Government Affairs Committee; representative to the Independent Cities Association; alternate representative to the Independent Cities Risk Management Authority; liaison to the San Gabriel Valley Economic Partnership, and participation in the Mayflower Elementary School Adopt-a-School program.
+Mayor Tom Adams' assignments for the current term include serving as liaison to the Monrovia Endowment for the Arts Committee, Monrovia Chamber of Commerce Board and Government Affairs Committee; representative to the Independent Cities Association, Sanitation Districts 15 and 22 of LA County, and Lab Launch Board of Directors; alternate representative to the California Joint Powers Insurance Authority; and participation in the Mayflower Elementary School Adopt-a-School program.

 Mayor Pro Tem Gloria Crudgington